 Thiomersal (mercury) is no longer used in vaccines in the routine childhood immunisation programme.
-A minuscule amount of mercury was used for over 60 years to help preserve vaccines.
-In all this
+A minuscule amount of mercury was used

 What diseases will this vaccine prevent?
 Diphtheria

 Diphtheria is a serious disease that can quickly cause breathing problems.
 It can damage the heart and nervous system and, in severe cases, it can kill.
 Before the diphtheria vaccine was introduced, there were up to 1,500 cases of diphtheria a year in Northern Ireland.